 Discussion

 Off-channel sites have accounted for >95% of nests and broods along the central Platte River since 2001 and productivity at these sites is highly important to the local least tern and piping plover populations (Baasch et al. 2017).
 Four years of intensive monitoring at off-channel nesting sites provided sufficient data to compare inside and outside monitoring techniques and their influence on central Platte River least tern and piping plover productivity estimates.
 We found many similarities between inside and outside monitoring techniques at nesting sites along the central Platte River.
 Inside monitoring efforts resulted in more nests and early-development chicks being detected so excluding these nests and chicks from survival analyses would result in estimates of survival from outside the nesting area that were biased high.
-The reduced detection of nests from outside the nesting colony was likely related to an inability to observe nests due to terrain and during early the initiation phase when adults were not tending nests regularly which can lead to biases for several productivity measures (Shaeffer et al. 2013).
+The reduced detection of nests from outside the nesting colony was likely related to an inability to observe nests due to visual obstruction of the terrain and not observing nests during early the initiation phase when adults were not tending nests regularly which can lead to biases for several productivity measures (Shaeffer et al. 2013).
 However, the difference between survey methods resulted in lower direct productivity measures derived from inside surveys for least terns which was likely due to fewer nests and chicks being observed from outside the nesting area.
-While fledgling counts between methods were similar for piping plovers, more least tern fledglings were observed from outside the nesting colony which would result in higher direct productivity measures such as fledge ratios (i.e., fewer nests or breeding pairs + higher fledgling counts = higher fledge ratios).
+Though colony disturbance has been linked to higher nest failure rates and decreased reproductive success of colonial nesting species (Carney and Sydeman 1999; Blackmer et al. 2004; Carey 2009), we did not observe a noticeable decrease in productivity associated with inside monitoring efforts which is similar to findings of Roche et al. (2014) on the Missouri River.
+While fledgling counts between methods were similar for piping plovers, more least tern fledglings were observed from outside the nesting colony, which would result in higher direct productivity measures such as fledge ratios (i.e., fewer nests or breeding pairs + higher fledgling counts = higher fledge ratios).
 While there were some differences between monitoring techniques, both techniques described direct productivity on the central Platte River as near or above the proposed productivity estimates for species recovery in the region (Lutey 2002).

 Least tern and piping plover nest and young chick counts were lower along the Missouri River when survey duration was protracted (Shaffer et al. 2013).
-Shaffer et al. (2013) stated detectability of least tern chicks increased with age, but detectability of piping plover chicks was more constant as chicks aged due to precocial development and behavior.
-Differences in detectability of older least tern chicks due to behaviors of older chicks (hiding under objects and in depressions) and adults (flying, dive-bombing, etc.) as investigators entered the nesting area likely explains the lower estimates of brood survival for inside crews in our study as well.
+Shaffer et al. (2013) reported detectability of least tern chicks increased with age, but detectability of piping plover chicks was more constant as chicks aged due to precocial development and behavior.
+Differences in detectability of older least tern chicks due to behaviors of older chicks (hiding under objects and in depressions) and adults (flying, dive-bombing, etc.) as investigators entered the nesting area likely explain the lower estimates of brood survival for inside crews in our study as well.
 Our results indicate monitoring of breeding development through early chick rearing stage is similar between methods.
 Even though we found no difference between exposure days and survey technique, inside survey chick detectability was lower relative to outside survey detectability for older chicks close to fledging.
-Lower detectability may have led to inside surveys fating chicks as unknown or failed when outside surveys fated chicks as successful.
+Lower detectability may have led to inside surveys fating chicks capable of sustained flight prior to 21 days as unknown or failed when outside surveys fated these younger chicks as successful.